 Ecuador is a small South American country situated between the countries of Columbia and Peru.
 The location is famous for its rich history, delicious cuisine, and the incredible ecological biodiversity found within its many landscapes.
 I’ve spent nearly two months exploring the country and even rented a flat for a month in Quito!

 I’ve compiled a list for you guys as a resource for “when” you will visit Ecuador yourselves.
 It’s one of the better places to check in South America if you’re a first-time traveler.

 Also, another bonus.
-They use the America dollar as currency!
+They use the American dollar as currency!
 No need to go on exchanges (Cambios) to split a dollar bill to pesos.
-Just use your plain old dollars bills and you’re good to go.
+Just use your plain old dollar bills, and you’re good to go.
 Best of all, it’s cheap.
-Getting a decent meal for $4 at restaurants is ordinary and $2 street foods are common.
+Getting a decent meal for $4 at restaurants is ordinary, and $2 street foods are common.

 Seriously though, if South America is on your horizon, I highly recommend you check out Ecuador!

 | Do you want to know how to make travel (especially long-term) interesting?
 Stay like a local!
 To experience a place like a local rather than a tourist gives a whole new dimension to any adventure.
 I use Airbnb to rent anything from a room to an entire house.
 If that's not attractive enough, how about $55 off your first stay via Airbnb?|